actionhero/node-resque/README.md

 });

 var queue = new NR.queue({connection: connectionDetails}, jobs, function(){
-  schedule.scheduleJob('10,20,30,40,50 * * * * *', function(){ // do this job every 10 seconds, cron style
+  schedule.scheduleJob('10,20,30,40,50 * * * * *', function(){ // do this job every 10 seconds, CRON style
-    // we want to ensure that only one instance of this job is scheduled in our enviornment at once,
+    // we want to ensure that only one instance of this job is scheduled in our environment at once,
     // no matter how many schedulers we have running if(scheduler.master){
       console.log(">>> enquing a job");